 - Loss of income and superannuation

-- Pain and suffering.
+- Pain and suffering

 By looking at how your injury has altered your standard of living, we can determine which type of compensation is relevant to your case.

 Yes.
 Strict time limits apply to all personal injury claims.
 In most cases, legal action must commence within a few months of the injury occurring.

 If you claim is successful, the insurer of the individual or business responsible for your injury will pay for your compensation.